 Players Who Have Died This Day

-The current manager of the Atlantic League Somerset Patriots, Sparky Lyle (1944), leads a group of five Yankees celebrating birthdays on July 22.
+The long-time manager of the Atlantic League Somerset Patriots, who fills a role with that team, Sparky Lyle (1944), leads a group of six Yankees celebrating birthdays on July 22.
 He posted a 57-37 record with 139 saves and a Cy Young Award during his seven-year stretch in the Bronx that began in 1972, a time when the team went from “not” to “very” good.
 Before the collapse in the 2004 ALCS, “Babe, Bucky, Buckner, Boone” was all the rage when Yankee fans taunted their Red Sox brethren.
 But the Yankees’ acquisition of Lyle from the Red Sox for Danny Cater and Mario Guerrero in March 1972 was so one-sided in New York’s favor that it peppered Yankee fans’ Red Sox jibes for several years.
 In November 1978, Sparky was packaged with Mike Heath, Larry McCall, Dave Rajsich, and Domingo Ramosto to get Dave Righetti, Juan Beniquez, Mike Griffin, Paul Mirabella, and Greg Jemison from Texas.

 Scott Sanderson (1956) pitched two of 17 seasons for the Yanks, and posted 16-10 and 12-11 win-loss marks in 1991 and 1992 once he was purchased from the Oakland Athletics in December 1990.
 Sanderson posted a 163-143 career mark.